-What to do when you
+What to do when you get a ticket

 Immediate actions — within 5 minutes

-Don't panic — you have 28 days to appeal.
+You have 28 days to appeal.
 There's no rush to pay or respond immediately.

-DO NOT move your car yet — photograph everything first.
+Photograph everything first.
 Once you drive away, you lose critical evidence.

-Photograph the ticket itself — front and back.
+Front and back.
 Make sure every detail is legible.

-Photograph any broken or covered meters or pay machines — if payment was impossible, you have grounds.
+Photograph any broken or covered meters

-Photograph your vehicle's exact position relative to road markings — especially if lines are faded or unclear.
+Show it relative to road markings, especially if lines are faded or absent.

-Check if signs are obscured, damaged, or missing — overgrown vegetation, graffiti, or missing signs are all appeal grounds.
+Check if signs are obscured, damaged, or missing

 Photograph checklist